-In 2000, the emergency center underwent a major renovation and expansion.
-Dedicated in 2003, Emergency Services now offers 24 private exam rooms, 7 open treatment areas, and three trauma rooms.
+In 2000, the Emergency Department underwent a major renovation and expansion.
+Dedicated in 2003, the Emergency Department now offers 24 private exam rooms, seven open treatment areas, and three trauma rooms.

 As the hospital continued to grow, parking became a major challenge.
 In November 2002, construction of a new 6-level parking deck began.
 The esthetically pleasing structure has a capacity for 900 vehicles.

-The hospital's largest-scale construction project began in late 2003.
+One of the hospital's largest-scale construction projects began in late 2003.
 Two years later, the new, 151,000-sq. ft.
 Surgery Center was completed.
-The new Surgery Center features world-class amenities along with state-of-the-art technology.
+The Surgery Center features world-class amenities along with state-of-the-art technology.
 The center has eight operating rooms with expansion capacity to ten.

 In 2006, MCGH became a wholly-owned subsidiary of McLaren Health Care.
 It was decided at this time to change the name of the hospital to better reflect its place in the community it serves.
-McLaren Macomb (McLaren Macomb) joined McLaren's six other hospitals serving central, southeast Michigan.
+McLaren Macomb Medical Center (McLaren Macomb) now joins McLaren's seven other hospitals serving central, southeast Michigan.

-More than 480 physicians are on staff at the hospital, more than 80 are primary care physicians.
+More than 420 physicians are on staff at the hospital, including more than 100 family medicine and internal medicine specialists who provide primary care.
 Many work to encourage and train new students in the area.
 The hospital's teaching program, with its high standard of excellence, now attracts hundreds of top students from across the nation.

 The hospital, with its rich history and strong place in the community, is poised to grow for many years to come.